Castle Kilbride: Building

 The construction of Castle Kilbride took about one year to complete, finishing in 1878.
 It was constructed by a local man, David Gingerich.
-The home consisted of three main stories and contained over 10,000 square feet of residential space.
+The home consisted of three main storeys and contained over 10,000 square feet of residential space.
 The only major addition occurred in 1920, when a summer kitchen was added.

 Typical of its style, Castle Kilbride includes several fanciful features.
 The front lawn, for example, is heart-shaped, in tribute to Livingston’s wife Louise.

-In 1988, the family sold the home’s belonging at auction before leaving it to sit empty for several years.
+In 1988, the family sold the home’s belongings at auction before leaving it to sit empty for several years.
 In 1993, it was purchased by the Township of Wilmot, which undertook its restoration.
 In order to encourage preservation efforts, and in recognition of its interior decoration, Castle Kilbride was declared a National Historic Site in 1995.

 Today, Castle Kilbride serves as an event venue and museum, displaying original furniture and household items as well as contemporary artifacts.
-In 2016 the grounds adjacent to the castle became home to the Prime Ministers Path, a series of bronze statues of Canadian Prime Ministers that invites visitors to explore the history of the country since Confederation.
+In 2016 the grounds adjacent to the castle became home to the Prime Ministers Path, a series of bronze statues of Canadian prime ministers that invites visitors to explore the history of the country since Confederation.
+Castle Kilbride also plays host to guided ghost walks.